Friday, 22 June 2012

 [Left to right: Edward Hasbrouck, Dr. Hatem Bazian, Dr. Ghulam Nabi Fai.
 Photo by Steve White.]

 My family has a long association with the Subcontinent, although you might not expect that from my [white-skinned European] appearance.
-My grandfather and great-grandfather both spent most of their careers as professors at American-sponsored universities in India and Pakistan, and their summers in the Kashmir Valley.
+My maternal grandfather and great-grandfather both spent most of their careers as professors at American-sponsored universities in India and Pakistan, and their summers in the Kashmir Valley.
 My mother was born in Lahore.
 And I was travelling with her in Kashmir in 1989, when we saw the start of the of the latest phase of the Kashmiri struggle -- which continues today -- and chanced to meet the Mirwaiz not long before his assassination.

 I've been writing since then for American peace movement publications, trying to raise awareness about Kashmir, what I saw, and what I've learned.